 In Georgia, you can experience plenty of Southern charm, balmy weather and a bustling metropolis in Atlanta.
 But one thing about Georgia that is not so peachy is that the state has the tenth highest childhood obesity rate – more than 1 in 3 children is overweight or obese, putting them at risk for serious health problems.

-The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation and The JPB Foundation, is working with communities throughout the state to make it easier for kids to lead healthier lives.
+The Alliance for a Healthier Generation, thanks to support from the Robert Wood Johnson Foundation, Kaiser Permanente, and Centers for Disease Control and Prevention is working with communities throughout the state to make it easier for kids to lead healthier lives.

 Our Work in Georgia